-Important things you should keep in mind about these benefits: • We cover prescribed drugs and medications, as described in the chart beginning on page 67. • Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. • The calendar year deductible does not apply to prescription drugs. • The non-PPO benefits are the regular benefits of this Plan.
+Important things you should keep in mind about these benefits: • We cover prescribed drugs and medications, as described in the chart beginning on page 71. • Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary.
+The calendar year deductible does not apply to prescription drugs. • The non-PPO benefits are the regular benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
 When no PPO provider is available, non-PPO benefits apply. • Certain prescription drugs and supplies require prior authorization by CVS Caremark, such as specialty drugs that are used to treat chronic complex conditions including, but not limited to, hemophilia, immune deficiency, growth hormone deficiencies, rheumatoid arthritis and multiple sclerosis.
-Call CVS Caremark at 1-855/566-8395 for more information. • Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+Call CVS Caremark at 1-855/566-8395 for more information. • We do not honor or coordinate benefits with drug coupon/copay cards.
+You are responsible for your copay or coinsurance as indicated in this brochure. • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost- sharing works.
 Also read Section 9 about coordinating benefits with Medicare and other coverage.

 There are important features you should be aware of.
 These include:

 - Who can write your prescription.
 A licensed U.S. physician or other covered provider acting within the scope of their license must write the prescription. - Where you can obtain them.
 You may fill the prescription at a participating CVS Caremark network pharmacy, a nonnetwork pharmacy, the CVS Caremark Mail Service, or the CVS Caremark Specialty Pharmacy.
 To receive the Plan's maximum benefit, you must fill the prescription at a participating CVS Caremark network pharmacy, through the CVS Caremark Mail Service for maintenance medications, or through a CVS Caremark Specialty Pharmacy for specialty drugs. - Specialty drugs, including biotech drugs, require special handling and close monitoring and are used to treat chronic complex conditions including, but not limited to: hemophilia, immune deficiency, growth hormone deficiencies, multiple sclerosis, Crohn's disease, hepatitis C, HIV, hormonal disorders, rheumatoid arthritis, and pulmonary disorders.
-To receive the Plan's maximum benefit, you must fill the prescription for a specialty medication through the CVS Caremark Specialty Pharmacy system.
-Call CVS Caremark at 1-855/566-8395 if you have any questions regarding preauthorization, quantity limits, or other issues related to their Specialty Pharmacy services. - We use a formulary.
+These drugs require preauthorization.
+You must fill the prescription for a specialty medication through the CVS Caremark Specialty Pharmacy system.
+Call CVS Caremark at 1-855/566-8395 for preauthorization and if you have any questions regarding quantity limits or other issues related to their Specialty Pharmacy services. - We use a formulary.
 The formulary identifies preferred name brand drugs that have been selected for their clinical effectiveness and opportunities to help contain your and SAMBA's costs.
 Our formulary applies to drugs received from a network retail pharmacy or our mail order program.
 Your copayment or coinsurance amounts are less for drugs listed on the formulary than those that are not.